jmeridth/dotfiles/README.md

 - homebrew
 - commands and apps via Homebrew
-- RVM for ruby development
-- pyenv for python development
+- asdf for app versions
 - gitconfig
 - and others...